 K’o: Bring your sins here, and I will absolve you.

-Questioner: Sins lack any characteristics of form that can be seized hold of.
+Questioner: Sins lack any characteristics of form that can be taken hold of.
 I don’t know what to bring!

 K’o: My hearing of your confession is over.
 Go to your quarters.

-Comment: If there is a sin, one must confess, but since he did not see any sins, it was unnecessary for him to confess.
+Comment: If there is a sin, one must go to confession; but since he did not know of any sins, it was unnecessary for him to have his confession heard.